nwa-catch-me-if-you-can-project/relfinder-api/README.md

 ### Production setup

+Before running the application create a `.env` file using the template in `example.env`.
+The `API_KEY` variable is arbitrary, we recommend generating one with a tool such as [this](https://randomkeygen.com/).
+If you are using the RelFinder frontend, you also need to configure `VUE_APP_API_KEY` to have the same value as `API_KEY` in the frontend's `.env` file.

-The production app is deployed via docker.
-To build the docker image execute
+Once you created the `.env` file, build the docker image with:

 ```sh
 docker build . -t relfinder-api:0.0.1